Framingham Secondary

 The Framingham Secondary (formerly the Framingham Subdivision) is a railroad line in the U.S. state of Massachusetts.
 The line runs from Mansfield northwest to Framingham along a former New York, New Haven and Hartford Railroad line.
 Its south end is at Amtrak's Northeast Corridor, over which CSX has trackage rights to reach the Middleboro Subdivision at Attleboro and the Boston Subdivision in Boston (via the Fairmount Line).
-Its north end is at the Framingham/Worcester Line; the Fitchburg Secondary continues northwest from Framingham.
+Its north end is at the Worcester Main Line.

-Special MBTA Commuter Rail trains use the line between Mansfield and Walpole for access to Foxboro station, which is used for New England Patriots home games and other major events at Gillette Stadium.
-Regular commuter service to Foxboro ran as a pilot in 2019-2020, and became permanent in 2022.